0x0is1/cricbot-mkI/README.md

-# Cricbot - yahoo! based cricket provider bot
+# Cricbot - yahoo! cricket info provider discord bot

 ## Description
 Cricbot is a discord bot made with [Cricbot API](https://github.com/0x0is1/cricbot-api) developed by [0x0is1](https://github.com/0x0is1) to provide all live data from yahoo!
 Cricket directly to your discord server.